o3bvv/candv/docs/misc.rst

 Building docs
 ^^^^^^^^^^^^^

-If you need to have a local copy of this docs, you will need to install `Sphinx`_ and `make`_.
+If you need to have a local copy of these docs, you will need to install `Sphinx`_ and `make`_.
 Then::

     $ cd docs